fakefarm/fakefarm/readme.md

 # Hello Earth &amp; Heaven
 The Internet is here to stay.
-It's important that you learn how to fight the robots before they consume you completely.
+HTML is the new English.
+I want to help the good guys.